Kazama1996/outsta9ram/README.md

 ## 3.Database Design

-This is the blueprint of my database design.
+This is the blueprint of the database design.

 ![image](https://github.com/Kazama1996/outsta9ram/blob/main/Database%20Design.png)

 ## 4.Store the User searching history via redis

-I use redis to design the Queue-Set to store the history of searching user, In this data structure, it contains a queue to store the history of user searching, and use set to avoiding the duplicate item.
+Use redis to implement the Queue-Set to store the history of individual user searching , In this data structure, it contains a queue to store the history of user searching, and use set to avoiding the duplicate item.
 Here is my flowchart of this data structure.
 ![image](https://github.com/Kazama1996/outsta9ram/blob/main/Queue-Set%20blueprint.png)

 ## 5.TODO